On September 8, 2021, Google introduced a significant UI update to Google Forms which makes it easier to navigate the settings in your forms.

 To get a detailed overview, you can read the sections below which go through the changes Google has introduced and you can get a notion of what they are and what impact they have on any Google forms you have configured with Form Publisher.

-Settings are easier to locate in Google Forms
+Google Forms settings are easier to locate

 Previously, you needed to click the Settings icon in the upper-right corner to open the Settings dialog window.